AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

 # Token caching in MSAL Node

 When MSAL Node acquires a token, it caches it in memory for future usage.
 MSAL Node manages the token lifetime and refreshing for you.
-APIs like `acquireTokenSilent()` retrieves the fresh access token from the cache for a given account
+APIs like `acquireTokenSilent()` retrieves the access tokens from the cache for a given account:

 ```javascript
 const msal = require('@azure/msal-node');